 1. Ideally, we would calibrate the ensemble model based solely on out-of-sample predictions made in advance of elections.
 This would prevent reliance on models that over-fit the results from prior elections.
 For practical reasons, however, this is not possible for this forecast because true out-of-sample predictions from the models in this symposium are only available in a relatively small number of cases.
 For the purposes of this symposium, therefore, we accept these models at face value.
-While we have taken some additional steps (discussed below) to ensure that EBMA does not excessively over-weight any one model, readers who believe that the component models are over-fit and miss-specified may wish to instead calibrate weights based on true out-of-sample predictions published by authors before each election.
+Although we have taken some additional steps (discussed later in the text) to ensure that EBMA does not excessively over-weight any one model, readers who believe that the component models are over-fit and miss-specified may calibrate weights based on true out-of-sample predictions published by authors before each election.

-2. Component models with highly correlated predictions will are penalized and receive less weight.
+2. Component models with highly correlated predictions are penalized and receive less weight.
 In addition, our EBMA model assigns a higher weight for models with fewer missing values in the calibration period.

 3. We only briefly introduce the mathematical framework for the EBMA model here.
-For a more detailed description, the reader should consult Montgomery et alia (2012a).
-For an introductions to the use of Bayesian model averaging in political science, see Bartels (1997), Bartels and Zaller (2001), as well as Montgomery and Nyhan (2010).
+For a more detailed description, the reader should consult Montgomery, Hollenbach, and Ward.
+(2012a).
+For introductions to the use of Bayesian model averaging in political science, see Bartels (1997), Bartels and Zaller (2001), as well as Montgomery and Nyhan (2010).

-4. The procedure for calculating model weights for this application builds on our earlier results (Montgomery, Hollenbach & Ward 2012a) in two ways.
-First, it has been adjusted to handle missing-ness in forecasts for the calibration period (Fraley, Raftery and Gneiting 2010).
+4. The procedure for calculating model weights for this application builds on our earlier results (Montgomery, Hollenbach and Ward 2012a) in two ways.
+First, it has been adjusted to handle missing-ness in forecasts for the calibration period (Fraley, Raftery, and Gneiting 2010).
 Second, we have made adjustments to ensure that EBMA does not place excessive weight on a single component.
 This is done because the predictions in the calibration period are not truly out-of-sample.
 Roughly speaking, the model assumes there is a minimum probability (1/90) that each observation is “best” represented by each of the models.
 This increases the weight placed on low-probability models and also increases the implied level of uncertainty in the ensemble forecast.
 Additional details are provided in Montgomery et al., (2012b).